hndrs/gradle-git-properties-plugin/README.md

 > File (build.gradle.kts)

-#### Behaviour on CI environments
+### Behaviour on CI environments

-As you may know, CI environments handle the git repository differently.
-This plugin handles the branch resolution for
+As you may know, CI environments handle the git repository differently and probably only checkout detached HEADs This plugin handles the branch resolution for

 - Github Actions